brooklynrail/brooklynrail-platform/content/events/2022/08/linda-nochlin-making-it-modern.md

 ---
 title: "Linda Nochlin: Making It Modern"
-deck: Featuring Aruna d'Souza and Jason Rosenfeld
+deck: Featuring Aruna D'Souza and Jason Rosenfeld
-summary: Art writer Aruna d'Souza joins Rail-Editor-At-Large Jason Rosenfeld for a conversation.
+summary: Art writer Aruna D'Souza joins Rail-Editor-At-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading.
 people:
   - person: aruna-dsouza